robertstudy/Expedia-clone/README.md

 <h1>Chalo Ghume</h1>

-<p>This project is a clone of the Expedia website, created by Team of 5 starting with Kumkum (Team Lead), Ashish, Amit, Sagar Balsaraf, and Sarim .
-The purpose of this project is to showcase our skills and knowledge in HTML, CSS, JavaScript, React, Redux, and Json-Server.<p>
+<p>This project is a clone of the Expedia website, created by Team of 5 starting with Kumkum (Team Lead), Ashish, Amit, Sagar Balsaraf, and Sarim.
+The purpose of this project is to showcase our skills and knowledge in HTML, CSS, JavaScript, React, Redux, and Json-Server.
+This application is now hosted on AWS for improved performance and scalability.</p>

 <h2>Tech Stack</h2>